The Kepler Track is a 60km loop in Fiordland National Park, New Zealand.

 If you plan on breaking this trail down into 4 days then the last 2 will be almost the same.
 However most people decide to do it in 3.

-Summary of the Kepler hike
+The summary of the Kepler Trek

 For the most part, the Kepler Track’s highlights lie between the Luxmore Hut and the Iris Burn Hut.
 Shortening the track is deemed being efficient rather than lazy.